FHL-08/Consensus_based_formation_NMPC/README.md

 # Consensus-Based MPC for Multi-Robot Formation Control

 ## Introduction
-This repository contains the MATLAB implementation of a **Consensus-Based Model Predictive Control (MPC)** algorithm for multi-robot formation control.
+This repository contains the MATLAB implementation of a novel **Consensus-Based Model Predictive Control (MPC)** algorithm for multi-robot formation control.
 The code simulates a distributed multi-robot system where robots maintain a desired formation while following a leader robot's trajectory.
 The implementation incorporates **control barrier functions (CBFs)** for obstacle avoidance and ensures consensus among robots to achieve desired trajectories.

 The code simulates a system of three robots following a virtual leader while avoiding obstacles.
 Each robot operates under constraints defined by its kinematics, dynamics, and inter-robot communication network.